-Cash balance (CB) retirement plan sponsorship has surged over the last 25 years.
-In fact, about a fifth of defined benefit (DB) plans now include a CB benefit formula, and for many non-frozen plans, it is the part of the liability that is growing.
-At the same time, most corporate DB plan sponsors embrace liability-driven investing (LDI) strategies in their efforts to preserve plan health on behalf of participants and to manage the plans' financial impact on the sponsoring organizations.
-In this paper we address how these two trends align with each other to meet plan sponsors' risk-management objectives.
+Cash balance (CB) retirement plan sponsorship has surged over the last 15 years.
+In fact, about a fifth of defined benefit (DB) plans now include a CB benefit formula,1 and for many open plans, it is the part of the liability that is growing.
+At the same time, many corporate DB plan sponsors are embracing liability-driven investing (LDI) strategies in their efforts to preserve plan health on behalf of participants and to manage the plans' financial impact on the sponsoring organizations.
+How can these two trends align with each other to meet plan sponsors' risk-management objectives?